dreamsome/onesuper.github.com/_posts/technium/2013-12-08-understanding-cache.md

 ### Valid Bit

-Everything in hardware is 0101.
-A single valid bit is used in each entry to indicate whether it is holding a mapped memory location as well as its content or a meaningless random value .
+Everything in hardware is "0101...".
+A single **valid bit*** is used in each entry to indicate whether the entry is holding a mapped memory location associated with its content or a meaningless random value .

 	[Bucket]|v| entry 1 |v| entry 2 |v| entry 3 |v| entry 4
 	[0]|1|  (8, x) |0|    -    |0|    -    |0|   -